top of page

 mental health

-Asian American, Native Hawaiian, Pacific Islanders face issues such as acculturative stress, cultural double binds, intergenerational trauma, and racism.
-Being culturally responsive while having a social justice lens in my practice is integral to addressing such problems.
+Asian American, Native Hawaiian, Pacific Islanders (AANHPI) face issues such as acculturative stress, cultural double binds, intergenerational trauma, and racism.
+Being culturally responsive and anti-oppressive in my practice is critical to addressing such problems, especially for those who are marginalized at multiple intersections.

 adult concerns